by Jonas E. Alexis

-In order for McGowan to sexually liberate herself, she had to abandon the moral order and embrace an implicitly incoherent system, which always brings people like her sorrow and suffering at the end.
+In order for McGowan to sexually liberate herself, she had to abandon the moral order and embrace an implicitly incoherent system, which always brings people like her sorrow and suffering in the end.
 Sinéad O’Connor found that out a long time ago.

 When Miley Cyrus was prostrating before the Powers That Be for money, sex and power, O’Connor did not hesitate to tell the former Hannah Montana star:

 “Nothing but harm will come in the long run, from allowing yourself to be exploited, and it is absolutely NOT in ANY way an empowerment of yourself or any other young women, for you to send across the message that you are to be valued (even by you) more for your sexual appeal than your obvious talent.

 “The music business doesn’t give a shit about you, or any of us.
 They will prostitute you for all you are worth, and cleverly make you think its what YOU wanted … and when you end up in rehab as a result of being prostituted, ‘they’ will be sunning themselves on their yachts in Antigua, where they bought by selling your body and you will find yourself very alone.

 “None of the men ogling you give a shit about you either, do not be fooled.
 Many the woman mistook lust for love.
 If they want you sexually that doesn’t mean they give a fu$k about you.
 All the more true when you unwittingly give the impression you don’t give much of a fu$k about yourself.